-Disclosu ıre Amount Units
+Disclosure Amount Units

-Direct e conomic value generated (revenue) 84,098,361 PhP
+Direct economic value generated (revenue) 69,570,499 PhP

-Direct e conomic value distributed:
+Direct economic value distributed:

 a.
-Operating costs 5,213,818 PhP
+Operating costs 3,716,139 PhP

 b.
-Employee wages and benefits 1,095,441 PhP
+Employee wages and benefits 1,314,896 PhP

-C. Payments to suppliers, other operating costs 72,110,756 Php
+c.
+Payments to suppliers, other operating costs 58,284,887 Php

 d.
-Dividends given to stockholders and interest payments 0 PhP
+Dividends given to stockholders and interest pay ments 0 PhP

 to loan providers

 e.
-Taxes given to government 578,216 PhP
+Taxes given to government 320,420 PhP

 f.
 Investments to community (e.g. donations, CSR) 0 PhP

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Economic value is distributed as a result of its primary operations through payments to employees, subcontractors, suppliers and to the government agencies.
 Employees, Suppliers, Subcontractors and Government The Company has systems in place to ensure that obligations to employees, subcontractors, suppliers and the government are settled immediately.
 The economic impact is perceived mainly through its core business which is real estate constructions.
 Customers, subcontractors, suppliers, and the government The Company has a real estate construction services which include housing and land development construction services.

 For the Terraverde Residence construction housing projects, the housing units are developed and sold by the developers under different housing programs.
 The Company is an accredited general contractor of the developer for their construction requirements.
 Customers, subcontractors, suppliers, and the government The Company employs several subcontractors to effectively serve and deliver its commitment on time and with quality.
-What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach The Company's growth is dependent upon the awarding of real estate construction contracts of its client developers.
-Employees, subcontractors, suppliers, customers, shareholders, government The Company hires sufficient subcontractors to provide timely and quality construction services to its clients to ensure customer satisfaction.
+Management Approach The Company's growth is dependent upon the awarding of real estate construction contracts of its client developers. shareholders, The Company hires sufficient subcontractors to provide timely and quality construction services to its clients to ensure customer satisfaction.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach The Company's construction business will benefit from the Government's Build, Build, Build Programs that will contribute to increase demand for construction services.
 Employees, subcontractors, suppliers, customers, shareholders, government The Company continues to seek improvement on its construction services.
 Moreover, the Company is considering to engage in real estate development when the need arises.